shashankkatte/ts-playground/README.md

 Sometimes these types are pretty obvious like strings, but in real world of programming we come across situations where its not so obvious.
 In a previous example we saw that we defined Todo as an interface type.

-So Type in Typescript is nothing but a short cut, a label or nomenclature of sorts to help us describe what kind of value it is and what can it do.
+So Type in TypeScript is nothing but a short cut, a label or nomenclature of sorts to help us describe what kind of value it is and what can it do.

-> Every single value in Typescript ha sa type
+> Every single value in TypeScript ha sa type

-### Some basic Types in typeScript
+### Some basic Types in TypeScript

 - **string** - "hi there"